Fast measurement cycle and solid build, but accuracy and app lag behind leaders.

 Contraindications

-- • Budget-conscious shoppers.
+- • Budget shoppers

 Age Considerations